Associate Professor Tom Buckley RN, PhD, has provided some tips on how to maintain a healthy immune system during cold and flu season.

 The immune system is a collection of structures and processes within the body.
 It is essentially our second line defence system, after skin, that when functioning properly, identifies a variety of threats, including viruses, bacteria and parasites, and distinguishes them from the body’s own healthy tissue.

-A healthy and fully functioning immune system is vital to recognise, combat and maintain health during times of increased stress and exposure to external threats, such as the COVID-19 virus.
+A healthy and fully functioning immune system is vital to recognise, combat and maintain health during times of increased stress and exposure to external threats, such as the COVID-19, cold and flu viruses.

 1. RECOVERY